 Top vulnerable devices

-The Top vulnerable devices displays up to your top 10 most vulnerable devices, sorted by the number of available patches on each device.
+The Top vulnerable devices displays up to your top 10 most vulnerable devices, sorted by the number of available patches for each device.
 You'll see the:

 - Device name: The name of the device.